EDUCBA

 =COMBIN(2,”TEXT”) = #VALUE!

-• Excel COMBIN and COMBIN function both calculate a number of possible combinations of a set of objects or a number of items.
+• Excel COMBIN and COMBIN functions both calculate a number of possible combinations of a set of objects or a number of items.
 The only difference between these functions is COMBIN function counts repetitions of combinations, whereas the COMBIN function does not count a repetition.

 Example:

-In a set of 3 objects, X, Y, Z. how many combinations of 2 objects are there?.
+In a set of 3 objects, X, Y, Z. How many combinations of 2 objects are there?
 The Combin function returns the result 3 (combinations: XY, XZ, YZ);

 Whereas, The COMBIN function returns the result 6 (combinations: XX, XY, XZ, YY, YZ, ZZ)